-PEIA offers medical benefits through Humana's Medicare Advantage plan and prescription drug coverage through ESI's Medicare Part D plan to all Medicare-eligible retired employees and Medicare eligible dependents of retired employees.
+PEIA offers medical and prescription drug benefits through Humana's Medicare Advantage and Prescription Drug (MAPD) plan to all Medicare-eligible retired employees and Medicare eligible dependents of retired employees.
 For retired employees and dependents who are not eligible for Medicare, PEIA offers PEIA PPB Plan A.